Dolores Umbridge: Real-life comparisons and inspiration

 Occasionally, real-life public figures have been compared to Umbridge in a negative light due to their actions.
 Rival US Presidential candidates Donald Trump and Hillary Clinton were both compared to Umbridge during the 2016 United States presidential election.
 Former Prime Minister of the United Kingdom Margaret Thatcher was an influence on the way the character was portrayed in the film adaptations, according to director David Yates and actress Imelda Staunton.
-Rowling has stated that Umbridge is in fact based on a teacher of hers and was not directly inspired by Thatcher.
+Rowling has stated that Umbridge is in fact based on a teacher of hers and was not inspired by Thatcher.